 Apart from the absorption of impact noise, textile floors possess good aerial noise absorption properties.
 The “lifespan” of sounds, in a room equipped with a carpet, is reduced by half as compared with bare, smoothfloored rooms.

-The choice of textile floors can make a significant contribution to the calculation of this surface area, the absorption performance depending upon its thickness, the production process of the surface area and the back layer of the product.
+• Most materials used in interior decoration (ceilings, walls and floors) are able to reduce sound reverberation.
+The overall acoustic absorption of the item (αw) will depend on their individual performances .
+Using Balsan carpets and tiles (see table) will considerably increase your acoustic absorption performance.
 The exceptional sound insulation capacity of carpets is confirmed, in particular, in public spaces, such as open-plan offices, reception halls and libraries.
 Planning the laying of a carpet at the design stage makes it possible to achieve significant savings in terms of acoustic insulation.

 In order to provide solutions for acoustic insulation Balsan is going even

 further and offering a new tile with an acoustic sublayer containing a

 majority of recycled material and delivering improved acoustic performance.

 Balsan also offers this Sonic Confort underlay on special order for

 the following products: Airbrush, Batik, Boléro, Sérénité dalle, Impression,